kevinlin/ai-sdlc-playbook/docs/workflow/README.md

 # AI Development Workflow Overview

-This section outlines a streamlined workflow for integrating AI into the development lifecycle.
-The workflow ensures a consistent approach to developing, testing, and refining AI-driven solutions.
+This section outlines workflows for integrating AI into the development lifecycle.
+We provide two complementary approaches: a comprehensive workflow for enterprise projects and a lightweight workflow for rapid prototyping and smaller projects.

-By following this workflow, teams can efficiently integrate AI into their development processes, ensuring high-quality results, maintainable code, and streamlined operations.
-The workflow emphasizes iteration, validation, and continuous learning to maximize AI's potential in the SDLC.
+By following these workflows, teams can efficiently integrate AI into their development processes, ensuring high-quality results, maintainable code, and streamlined operations.
+Both workflows emphasize iteration, validation, and continuous learning to maximize AI's potential in the SDLC.

+## Workflow Options

+### Comprehensive Workflow
+For enterprise projects, complex systems, and team-based development requiring thorough documentation and process adherence.

+### Lightweight Workflow
+For rapid prototyping, small projects, and situations where speed and flexibility are prioritized over comprehensive documentation.

-## Workflow Steps
+## Comprehensive Workflow Steps

 1. **[Getting Started](01-getting-started.md)** - A conceptual overview of getting started with AI development workflows.
 2. **[Project Setup](02-project-setup.md)** - Define the foundational elements for the project, ensuring all necessary files, tools, and conventions are in place.